 While it’s true that tracks “float” better than tires, they don’t necessarily offer lower soil compaction levels when compared to tires.
 Why not?
 Because tracks concentrate the tractor’s load on the area of the track beneath the idlers and bogies.
 In other words, the tractor’s weight is not evenly distributed across the surface of the tracks.
 A Tekscan™ measuring more than 100,000 data points recorded the 9620R wheel tractor having a 16 percent lower average pressure and a 38 percent lower maximum pressure than the 9620RX track tractor.

+The image and chart above show the high pressure points under each midroller.
 A study conducted by the University of Minnesota found that properly inflated duals will cause less compaction than tracks.
 Because tires are essentially rolling air chambers, they distribute an implement’s load evenly across their surface area.